lcfg/ljs.io/articles/projects/projects.md

 ## Current Projects ##

-* [OpenRig][0] is a nascent open-source amp and effect simulator I have just started working on.
+* [OpenRig][0] is a nascent open-source guitar amp and effects simulator I have just started working on.
 * I am very interested in algorithms; my [algorithms][1] page contains stuff I'm working on in relation to this.